 Despite my dislike of the anthem, I found myself moved again, at the moment that Lady Gaga turned and gestured (eloquent hands again) to the flag, as she sang that it was still there, and suddenly it wasn’t just about war but about the fact that we had just weathered an insurrection, and no longer just the flag, but Democracy, was still there.
 Suddenly it all stood for so much more than war and colonialism and imperialism, but for the basic principles of democracy that we keep trying to get right, that were under attack just two weeks before in that exact same spot.
 I still don’t like the anthem, but Lady Gaga transformed it momentarily for me yesterday.

+Keep singing, Mockingjay.
+We’re listening.
+We’re gathering.
 We’re working as hard as we can to make justicia para todos a reality.
+We’re ready to be that light you spoke of, Sweet Fierce Poet.

 May we be worthy of our dreams.